aitoroses/floxide/docs/adrs/0023-examples-directory-restructuring.md

 ## Context

-Currently, the examples in the flowrs framework are organized as a separate crate in the workspace defined in the `examples/` directory with its own `Cargo.toml`.
+Currently, the examples in the floxide framework are organized as a separate crate in the workspace defined in the `examples/` directory with its own `Cargo.toml`.
 This approach has several drawbacks:

 1. It adds unnecessary complexity to the project structure
 2. It requires maintaining a separate crate with its own dependencies